aws-samples/sagemaker-studio-custom-image-samples/DEVELOPMENT.md

 ### Missing ECR permissions

 Ensure your SageMaker Studio execution role has permissions to pull the image from ECR.
+See the [ECR documentation](https://docs.aws.amazon.com/AmazonECR/latest/userguide/security_iam_id-based-policy-examples.html) for IAM permissions required to pull an image.